Moot Court Team Starts Its Season This Month

 Two three-person teams will compete in the New York National Moot Court Competition regional on Nov.
 10-11 in San Francisco.
 Veterans Jeremy Ehrlich, '12, and Susan Booth, '12, will be joined by Amber Simmons, '12.
 Newcomers Timothy Kamermayer, '12, and Jason Buscaino, '12, will work with returnee Cassie Shaft, '12, on the other unit.

-Peng Thao, '13 William Denis, '12, and Christina Cortino, '12, will carry the Pacific McGeorge banner into the 14th Annual Pepperdine University School of Law National Entertainment Law Moot Court Competition, scheduled for Nov.
+Peng Thao, '13 William Denis, '12, and Christina Cortino, '12, will carry the McGeorge banner into the 14th Annual Pepperdine University School of Law National Entertainment Law Moot Court Competition, scheduled for Nov.
 11-13 in Malibu.

 Kevin Quade, '12, and Ashley Porter, '12, will team with designated brief writer Chris Braniff, '12, for the University of Houston Law Center Moot Court National Championship, which is set for Jan.
 25-28.
 This invitation-only event, sponsored by Andrews Kirth LLP, features the top 16 moot court programs in the nation.
-Although the oral argument portion is in the spring, it is also considered a fall competition because the brief is due prior to finals at Pacific McGeorge.
+Although the oral argument portion is in the spring, it is also considered a fall competition because the brief is due prior to finals at McGeorge.

-Gianni Pattas, '12, who teamed with Braniff last year to win a brief award at Pepperdine, is the executive chair of the Pacific McGeorge team.
+Gianni Pattas, '12, who teamed with Braniff last year to win a brief award at Pepperdine, is the executive chair of the McGeorge team.
 The research assistants are Justin Giovannettone, '13, Katie O'Connor, '13, Elliott Karlin, '13, Courtney Martin, '13, and Michael Coleman, '13.
 The administrators are Nicole List, '12, for the fall, and Tiana Walkowsky, '13, for the spring.